-I enjoy speaking to a variety of audiences including fellow educators, children’s book lovers, technology folks, parents, and others interested in what I have to say.
+I enjoy moderating panels and speaking to a variety of audiences including fellow educators, children’s book lovers, technology folks, parents, and others interested in what I have to say.

 The following have links to the complete text of the talks: